Integrating large language models and active inference to understand eye movements in reading and dyslexia: Introduction

-In this paper, we propose a novel computational model that unifies hierarchical predictive processing and hypothesis testing during reading by integrating the LLM BERT (Bidirectional Encoder Representations from Transformers) \citep{Devlin20194171} with active inference \citep{friston2010free,parr2022active}.
+In this paper, we propose a novel computational model that unifies hierarchical predictive processing and hypothesis testing during reading by integrating the LLM BERT (Bidirectional Encoder Representations from Transformers) \citep{Devlin20194171} with active inference \citep{friston2010free,parr2022active}: a theory of perception and action based on Bayesian principles, whereby agents minimize expected surprise (or variational free energy) through iterative belief updating and action selection.
 Our model views reading as an active (Bayesian) inference problem, employing a hierarchical generative model to represent causal relationships between textual elements at different levels (letters, syllables, words, and sentences).
 By generating predictions at each level and testing them through saccades, our model actively simulates reading.

-The model incorporates three significant insights discussed earlier.
+The model incorporates three significant insights.
 Firstly, it conceptualizes linguistic processing as inference, employing a hierarchical generative model that allows for predicting and inferring at different timescales, such as syllables, words, and sentences.
 By integrating the LLM BERT \citep{Devlin20194171} at the highest hierarchical level, our model can handle realistic reading tasks effectively, processing sentences of arbitrary length.
-Additionally, thanks to its hierarchical structure, our model can read text both word-by-word, a common approach in LLMs (i.e., the lexical route), and syllable-by-syllable, akin to the nonlexical route in dual route theories of reading \citep{coltheart2005modeling}.
+Additionally, thanks to its hierarchical structure, our model can read both known words word-by-word and unknown words syllable-by-syllable, akin to lexical and nonlexical routes in dual route theories of reading \citep{coltheart2005modeling}.

 Secondly, the model utilizes its generative capabilities not only for language recognition and prediction, similar to LLMs, but also for simulating eye movements and saccades.
-In our model, reading involves an active, hypothesis testing process: the model generates saccades to the most informative parts of the text to validate its predictions and disambiguate among competing hypotheses about the content being read \citep{ferro2010reading, baldassano2017discovering,donnarumma2017action,friston2012perceptions,norris2006bayesian}.
+In our model, reading involves an active, hypothesis testing process: the model generates saccades to the most informative parts of the text to validate its predictions and disambiguate among competing hypotheses about the content being read \citep{ferro2010reading, baldassano2017discovering,donnarumma2017action,donnarumma2017you,friston2012perceptions,norris2006bayesian}.

-Thirdly, by reducing the influence of prior information in the inference \citep{jaffe2015computational}, our model produces simulated eye movements during reading that align with empirical findings in dyslexia \citep{zoccolotti2005word,de1999eye,hutzler2004eye,rayner1983eye}.
-This aspect allows the model to generate eye movement patterns consistent with dyslexic individuals' reading impairments.